 Learning about bushland

-A range of other important native wildlife like the Carnaby’s Black Cockatoo and Quenda (also known as the Southern Brown Bandicoot) use these bushland areas for habitat purposes, such as foraging on local plants and sheltering from potential predators.
+A range of other important native wildlife like the Carnaby’s Black Cockatoo and Quenda (native marsupial) use these bushland areas for habitat purposes, such as foraging on local plants and sheltering from potential predators.

 To learn more about your local bushland areas: